A Trip To Bruges - Emma Jane Explores

 Where in the world can you go right back in time to a picturesque medieval village surrounded by tree lined canals whilst bells still ring out across the town to chime the hour?
-A trip to Bruges is only an hour’s train ride from Brussels and it is the perfect place to live out your fairy tale fantasies.
+A trip to Bruges is only an hour’s train ride from the Belgian capital, Brussels, and it is the perfect place to live out your fairy tale fantasies.

 The UNESCO World Heritage Listed town of Bruges is gorgeous, friendly and full year round with tourists.
 And for good reason, too.
 Bruges is just so darn quaint and beautiful.